Ankylosing Spondylitis and Other Spondyloarthropathies

 Reactive arthritis is slightly less prevalent than ankylosing spondylitis: approximately 0.1% in the US are affected.
 As with ankylosing spondylitis, male patients make up the majority of cases of reactive arthritis, and the typical age of onset is also in early adulthood.
 The HLA-B27 gene is present in ~80% of patients.

 Psoriatic arthritis is found in about 0.3% of Americans.
 Unlike ankylosing spondylitis and reactive arthritis, psoriatic arthritis has a later age of onset (about 40 years of age) and an equal distribution among males and females.

 As noted above, about 25% of patients with inflammatory bowel disease will have some form of spondyloarthropathy, but most cases do not feature sacroiliac erosions or ankylosis.

 As most of the spondyloarthropathies affect younger patients, traumatic injuries should be ruled out initially.
 Aside from trauma which can be gleaned from a thorough history, there are other causes of non-traumatic injuries that may present in a similar manner to seronegative spondyloarthropathies.

-predisposition.
-The defining features that help identify osteoarthritis are radiographic
+overuse or genetic predisposition.
+The defining features that help identify osteoarthritis are radiographic findings